Valdur5/ms-template-project/README.md

-TODO - Lib dependencies in the modules needed or in the toplevel pom?
-TODO - add dependecies between modules
 TODO - define maven goals to be used by CI tools
-TODO - Aspects and commons where?
+TODO - Aspects
+TODO - What is with that RAML shit?

 # ms-template-project